yw562/refusal-robustness-scaling/README.md

 s2000: 2000 steps

 All are evaluated on the unified redteam_eval.csv (100 adversarial prompts).
-Baseline (raw Qwen2-7B-Instruct) was also evaluated for comparison.
+Baseline (raw Qwen2-7B-Instruct) is evaluated for comparison.

 🔹 Setup